DennisDean/SleepScienceViewer4/README.md

   * Signals

-    * View a single signal as a raster plot with 15 epochs displayed vertically
+    * View a single signal as a raster plot with 15 epochs displayed vertically (see Figure 2)
     * Sleep stages shown as background rectangles behind the signal trace
     * X-axis moved to the bottom of the plot for improved readability
   * Interface/Plotting

     * Toggle hypnogram, spectrogram, and annotation overlays similar to the main viewer
+    * Signal-only mode available (see Figure 4)
   * Processing & Analysis

     * Compute spectrograms (or default to heatmap if sampling frequency is insufficient)